Start My Answer

 6. Sign it: The court will reject your Answer if it doesn't have a signature on it.
 Some courts require a wet signature (not an electronic signature).
 SoloSuit can help you determine what type of signatures your court will accept.

-After you've drafted your Answer and filed it with the court, make sure to print a copy and send it to Portfolio Recovery's attorney.
+After you've drafted your Answer and filed it with the court, make sure to print a copy and send it to the designated attorney for Portfolio Recovery Associates.
 Failing to do so can cost you big time (it might even result in a default judgment against you).

 Respond with SoloSuit